yasiryagi/helpdesk/README.md

 ### Payouts

 The contributor must include either their Joystream or monero address when submitting the issue/PR.
-If you choose the former, you must then make sure the add your monero address to the `memo` field of your Joystream address.
+If you choose the former, you must then make sure to add your monero address to the `memo` field of your Joystream address.

 # Other Features and Future Roles